Start Your Saga Cruise in Effortless Style

 If you prefer to drive yourself to Dover or Southampton, free parking is included in your price; alternatively, you may prefer to request flights from your local airport, go by train or take a coach.
 There’s no luggage allowance to consider, either, meaning you won’t have to choose what to leave behind.

-Once on board, you’ll understand why Saga’s two liners, the Sapphire and the Pearl II, are so beloved by guests.
+Once on board, you’ll understand why Saga’s cruise ships are so beloved by guests.
 Indeed, 99 per cent of passengers described their cruise as ‘good’ or ‘excellent’.
 And with two staff to every three guests, you can be assured of a truly personal service of an exceptionally high standard.
-Both Saga’s ships boast fine dining, excellent entertainment and grand public rooms, along with well-planned itineraries.
+Saga’s ships boast fine dining, excellent entertainment and grand public rooms, along with well-planned itineraries.

 Spacious, Welcoming Living Space